jexxa-projects/Jexxa/tutorials/ContractManagement/README.md

 * You need several ways to request managed objects and
 * the lifetime of the managed objects is high, so that the amount of managed objects will continuously increase.
 * The metadata to find objects is fixed and will not change over time.
-In addition, the order of defined metadata must not be changed.

 At first thought, the last requirement sounds like a severe restriction.
 Especially this kind of change typically happens some time after the software is in production.
 But please keep in mind that your application core is protected by your application specific interface.
 So changing the